ChandlerXiandeYang/d-CCSSBU-Control-Chart_Stability_Analysis_CV/README.md

 Contribution:

-We designed d-heterogeneity index CV data median-MAD charts by cluster-calibrated-stratified-smoothed-bootstrap method.
-The introducing of ordered cluster  and d-heterogeneity index are the innovation part which solved ND events being OOC problem and provide the stability analysis tool for cleaning process validaiton.
+We designed d-heterogeneity index CV data median-MAD charts by cluster-calibrated-stratified-smoothed-bootstrap method which is distribution-free.
+The introducing of ordered cluster  and d-heterogeneity index is the innovation part which solved ND events being OOC problem and provide the stability analysis tool for cleaning process validaiton.

 # d-CCSSBU-L, d-CCSSBU-S, and Poisson $u$ Chart Code and Output for Equipment A and B